 What does this mean for you?

 Accounting firms are hiring substantially more non-CPAs because their business mix has changed and there’s a need for different skills.
-This is where the CPA Evolution licensure model comes in – designed to help CPA candidates prepare themselves to enter into a skill-diverse workforce and stand out.
+This is where the CPA Evolution licensure model comes in – designed to help CPA candidates prepare themselves to enter into a diverse workforce and stand out.